The Intel Core i5-14500 wins in 8 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (438% better).

 AI Versus Verdict

 The Intel Core i5-14500 is the objective winner of this comparison, securing victory across eight of the fourteen evaluated specifications.
-While the AMD Ryzen 7 5800X3D maintains a significant lead in L3 cache capacity, which is 300% larger than its competitor, the Intel Core i5-14500 provides a more substantial advantage in L2 cache, outperforming the AMD Ryzen 7 5800X3D by 438% in that specific metric.
+While the AMD Ryzen 7 5800X3D maintains a significant lead in memory architecture with its L3 cache being 300% better, the Intel Core i5-14500 counters with a substantial advantage in its own memory hierarchy.
+Specifically, the Intel Core i5-14500 features an L2 cache that is 438% better than that of the AMD Ryzen 7 5800X3D.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.